Yes No Share to Facebook

 The LTB and the HRTO are just two tribunals within a group of eight tribunals that known as the Social Justice Tribunals of Ontario (SJTO).
 Altogether, the tribunals within the SJTO resolve about 100,000 matters each year.

-NOTE: A considerable amount of online searches using terms like “lawyers in my area” or “top lawyer in” frequently indicate a desire for prompt and competent legal assistance, rather than a particular designation.
-In Ontario, “licensed paralegals” are governed by the same Law Society that manages lawyers and possess the authority to advocate for clients in specific litigation contexts.
-Skills in advocacy, legal reasoning, and procedures are foundational to that position.
-Thamar Bilingual Legal Services Ontario provides legal representation within its licensed framework, focusing on strategic alignment, evidence preparation, and compelling advocacy aimed at securing efficient and beneficial outcomes for clients.
+NOTE: A multitude of online searches for terms like “lawyers near me” or “best lawyer in” frequently indicate an urgent requirement for effective legal assistance, rather than a particular professional designation.
+In Ontario, “licensed paralegals” are governed by the same Law Society that regulates lawyers and are permitted to represent clients in specific litigation issues.
+Skills in advocacy, legal analysis, and procedural knowledge are fundamental to this role.
+Thamar Bilingual Legal Services Ontario provides legal representation within its licensed parameters, focusing on strategic positioning, evidence preparation, and compelling advocacy aimed at securing efficient and advantageous outcomes for clients.